Heavy-Division/website/src/posts/B789H_Project.md

 In summary, the advantages of a 787-9 over a custom 787-10 model are as follows:

-1. The -9 variant is the most popular, there is more source material available to work from.
+1. Due to the -9 variant being the most common, there is more source material available to work from.

-2. As the most popular variant, we will be able to more easily find pilots we can consult for this project
+2. As the most popular variant, it makes finding type-rated pilots we can consult for this project easier.

 3. In the context of a simulator, the range of an airliner takes precedence over its passenger capacity.
 In a typical seating configuration, the -9 has a range well over 1,000nm above the -10, putting more long haul destinations within the pilot's reach.